(New) POPEYE (POwer my Plate with divErsitY and tastE)

 Principal Investigator: Dr Zoe Lim (Research Fellow, GERI)

-Collaborating Organisation(s): Thye Hua Kwan Moral Charities, NTUC Health, Ministry of Health, Singapore, Agency for Integrated Care, Health Promotion Board
+Collaborating Organisation(s): NTUC Health, Thye Hua Kwan Moral Charities, Agency for Integrated Care, Health Promotion Board

-Gap: Studies in Singapore have reported undernutrition in about one third of community-dwelling older adults aged 60 and above, with obesity reported in almost 1 in 10 older adults.
+Gap: Studies in Singapore have reported undernutrition in about one third of community-dwelling older adults aged 60 and above, and obesity in almost 1 in 10 older adults aged 60-74.
 Diet quality is a common driver in addressing both forms of malnutrition, as it moves away from the focus on single nutrients (e.g. reducing salt).
 However, local nutrition surveys, food programmes and public health messaging rarely address diet quality.

 Planned Solution: The study aims to develop a community-based intervention to improve diet quality, with a long-term goal of decreasing risk of cognitive decline and other diet-related non-communicable diseases.
 The findings will then be used to design a Type 2 hybrid implementation-effectiveness trial.